ibm-cloud-docs/account/iam-account_management.md

 ### Billing
 {: #billing-acct-mgmt}

-You can give users access to update account settings, view subscriptions, view offers, apply subscription and feature codes, update spending limits, and track usage by using the billing service.
+You can give users access to update account settings, view subscriptions, view offers, apply subscription and feature codes, update spending limits, and track usage by using the Billing service.

 | Roles         | Actions                                                                                                    |
 |---------------|------------------------------------------------------------------------------------------------------------|